MODULE 2

 CHORD SHAPES

-- C major = C + E + G
+- C Major = C + E + G

-- G major = G + B + D
+- G Major = G + B + D

-FIRST STRUMMING PATTERN
+STRUMMING PATTERN 1

 Each number above the arrows represents a beat.
 In this case, there are 4 beats per bar.
 A bar is a divisional measure of music that breaks down each section of a song.
 All of the down strums fall on each of the beats, whilst the up strums fall in between the beats.

-CHORD STRUCTURE FOR SONG 1
+CHORD STRUCTURE - SONG 1

 To help you understand how the songs are formed that you will practice throughout this course, we break the chord structure down into easy to follow charts.
 The first song you will explore contains the following chord structure: